syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ## Removing Conditional Formats

-All the conditional format for a specified range can be removed through **Remove** method.
-This is illustrated below.
+All the conditional formats for a specified range can be removed using the **Remove** method.
+This is illustrated as follows.

 {% tabs %}
 {% highlight c# %}